-TPR issued 'A guide to The chair's statement' in September 2018 that gives a checklist of points on charges: https://www.thepensionsregulator.gov.uk/-/media/thepensionsregulator/files/import/pdf/chair-statement-quick-guide-new.ashx which can be found in Code 13: Governance and administration of occupational trust-based schemes providing money purchase benefits at the Communicating and reporting section para 155 under Reporting 'Annual chair's statement'.
+TPR issued 'A guide to The chair's statement' in September 2018 that gives a checklist of points on charges: can be found in Code 13: Governance and administration of occupational trust-based schemes providing money purchase benefits at the Communicating and reporting section para 155 under the 'Further guidance' heading found in the 'Important' section through scrolling down the TPR web version of Code 13 Reporting 'Annual chair's statement'.

 Have you clearly shown the level(s) of charges and transaction costs borne by members during the scheme year in respect of each of the default arrangements?
 0 Have you clearly shown the levels of charges and transaction costs borne by members during the scheme year in respect of each of the non-default arrangements in which members were invested?
 0 Have you indicated what (if any) transaction cost information you were unable to obtain and explained what steps are in place to obtain the remainder?
 0 Have you provided one or more illustrative examples of the cumulative effect over time of the relevant costs and charges on the value of a member's benefits?
 0 Have you had regard to the statutory guidance in preparing this example?
 0 Have you provided a full explanation of your most recent assessment of the extent to which member borne costs and charges represent good value for members?
-0 Do you have processes in place to publish relevant parts of this section on a website and have you complied with the requirements to notify members about this in the annual benefit statement?
+Do you have processes in place to publish relevant parts of this section on a website and have you complied with the requirements to notify members about this in the annual benefit statement?
 0